Watch - Public Engagement as a Pathway to Impact

 Despite growing interest in public engagement with research, and general acceptance of its importance, relatively little is understood within the sector about how to plan for and evaluate the impact(s) of such wide-ranging activities placed under the broad umbrella of 'public engagement'.
-For Vertigo Venture's next webinar - to be held on 23rd April (Monday) at 1pm - Vertigo Ventures have invited Paul Manners, Director of the National Co-ordinating Centre for Public Engagement (NCCPE), to share lessons learnt about assessment of impact(s) arising from public engagement in REF 2014, and, the works currently underway aimed at providing a more robust framework for evaluating impact(s) arising from public engagement for REF2021.
+Vertigo Venture recently hosted a weinar with Paul Manners (Director) and Sophie Duncan (Deputy Director) of the National Co-ordinating Centre for Public Engagement (NCCPE), to share lessons learnt about assessment of impact(s) arising from public engagement in REF 2014, and, the works currently underway aimed at providing a more robust framework for evaluating impact(s) arising from public engagement for REF2021.

 - Lessons learned about the assessment of impacts arising from public engagement in REF 2014